pmehra7/twitterPageRank/README.md

 );
 ```

-Alternatively, you could just run the code in the main method (lines 19- 30) & import the packages.
+Alternatively, you could just run the code in the main method (lines 19- 30) & import the packages in spark shell cluster mode.

 ## Data: